THE MURDER OF MEREDITH KERCHER

 The unadulterated reality is that the death of Meredith does not include Amanda, Raffaele or Patrick.
 They are innocent bystanders.

-The creation of Public Minister Giuliano Mignini’s vainglorious sexual fantasy derailed any chance for a competent investigation.
+The creation of Public Prosecutor Giuliano Mignini’s vainglorious sexual fantasy derailed any chance for a competent investigation.
 His actions and his perverted illusion resulted in the arrest of innocent students and an innocent business owner before a single piece of forensic evidence had been processed.

 He influenced proceedings to repeatedly deny access to key pieces of evidence to the Defense.